Before Your COVID-19 Test

 How Long Does It Take to Get My Test Results?

-Rapid PCR and on-site antigen tests provide results within 24 hours and normally are reserved for our symptomatic, high-risk patients.
+Rapid PCR and on-site antigen tests are available at most locations and provide results within 24 hours.

-Your results will be sent electronically to your MyNortonChart account.
+Your results will be sent electronically to your Norton MyChart account.

 Are Return-to-work/school or Travel COVID-19 Tests Available?

-If you need proof of a negative COVID-19 test result, test results are available electronically and securely through your MyNortonChart account.
-If you do not have symptoms and need a test, schedule an appointment at Norton Healthcare Express Services.
+If you need proof of a negative COVID-19 test result, test results are available electronically and securely through your Norton MyChart account.

 How Much Does Testing Cost?